-Through the Humanities and Ethics Center, the Humanities Division hopes to offer a certificate program in ethics for undergraduates (the proposal will be analyzed for the first time by the Academic Affairs Committee in Fall 2013 – if it were to pass, our hope would be to offer the program starting Fall 2014).
+Through the Humanities and Ethics Center, the Humanities Division will offer a certificate program in ethics for undergraduates (the proposal will begin in Fall 2014).
 The purpose of the certificate is to promote ethics learning and training across the university and to offer a credential in ethics training for our traditional undergraduate students.
-It is our hope that, if successful, the certificate program could eventually be offered to constituencies outside the university – to individuals, governmental agencies, or companies interested in ethics training.
+It is our hope that the certificate program will eventually be offered to constituencies outside the university – to individuals, governmental agencies, or companies interested in ethics training.

 The study of ethics is an intrinsically valuable enterprise that helps improve a community’s collective well being by allowing the individuals, organizations, and groups that comprise it to mindfully develop their own value systems.
 Simply, the study of ethics aids individuals, business, and non-profits to clarify their values and serve the common good.
 Our program seeks to facilitate those processes of ethical development by teaching others to apply ethical theories in order to help individuals to deliberate about contemporary moral dilemmas in ways that will leave them equipped to meaningfully confront the ethical dimensions of their personal and professional lives.
 Clearly certificate holders will be better positioned to avoid legal liability in their professional lives, but it is our view that the skills the certificate imparts will enrich their lives and the communities in which they live.